 Tip #5: Walk away from high pressure sales tactics

 Put down the phone or walk away.
-Anything that needs to be sold with urgency and by using high-pressure, emotional selling is never going to be a good purchase.
+Anything that needs to be sold with urgency and by using high-pressure, emotional selling is unlikely to be a good purchase.

 So, there you go – that’s my round up on investment scams.